Behaviour Principles Statement

 The school’s positive behaviour policy is designed to reinforce good behaviour.
 Emphasis is placed on praising good manners, kindness and consideration towards peers and elders, respect for the physical environment and appreciation of effort.
 We constantly foster a team spirit.
 At Drighlington Primary School we believe that good behaviour is essential to the effectiveness of the school as a learning organization.
-Every Child Matters and we believe that all pupils are entitled to a happy, safe and orderly working environment.
+Every child is important to us and we believe that all are entitled to a safe, happy, exiting and orderly working environment.
 Parental support is a key factor to the success of our positive behaviour policy.
 At our school, everyone is expected to:

 - Behave calmly and sensibly